underlay/tasl.io/content/docs/glossary.md

 A _class_ is one of the top-level entries in a schema.
 A class has a key and a type.

+Classes are roughly analogous to _tables_ in the relational data model.
+But in tasl, we separate the data describing the structure and layout of the table (a _class_ in a schema) from the data populating the "rows" of the table (elements in an instance).

 ### **type**

 A _type_ is one of five kinds of types: [literal](/docs/literals), [URI](/docs/uris), [product](/docs/products), [coproduct](/docs/coproduct), or [reference](/docs/references).
 Types in tasl are classic [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) augmented with a special reference type.